VVUQ · Module 8 of 10

 Use AI as an examiner, not a solver

-"Give me three models; I will find the normalized sensitivity of each."
+"Give me three models; I will compute the normalized sensitivity of each and say where its percent-to-percent reading stops being meaningful."

 "Rank the inputs for me."
 Computing the sensitivities is the skill.